• Skip to primary navigation

 sour cream, mayo, and seasonings added to a bowl of caramelized onions to make a dip.

-• Cover and chill at least 30 minutes to let flavors meld.
+• Cover and chill for at least 1 hour to let the flavors meld.

 caramelized onion dip in a white mixing bowl, stirred with a black spatula.

-• Transfer the dip to a serving bowl, sprinkle the chopped fresh chives over the top, and surround with potato chips.
+• Transfer the dip to a serving bowl, garnish with chives or parsley, and serve with potato chips, crackers, pita chips, or vegetables.

 Notes:

-• To make this lighter, use ¾ cup sour cream and ½ cup Greek yogurt instead of the sour cream and yogurt listed in the recipe.
+• For a lighter dip: Use ¾ cup sour cream and ½ cup plain Greek yogurt instead of the sour cream and mayonnaise.

-• To Store: Keep in an airtight container in the refrigerator for up to 3 days.
+• Storage: Store in an airtight container in the refrigerator for up to 3 days.
+Do not freeze.

 Nutrition Information